What is FOGO? Why are we moving to FOGO?

-I don't have a green-top bin, or my bin is damaged, what should I do?
+I don't have a lime-green lid bin, or my bin is damaged, what should I do?

-No. Nappies should be placed in your red-top general waste bin only.
+No. Nappies should be placed in your red lid general waste bin only.

-To reduce odours from nappies, empty the solids from the nappy into the toilet first, and secure the nappy in a bag before placing it in your red-top general waste bin.
+To reduce odours from nappies, empty the solids from the nappy into the toilet first, and secure the nappy in a bag before placing it in your red-lid general waste bin.
 Alternatively, changing to cloth nappies can reduce the amount of waste your household produces while saving you money in the long-term.
-The City of Bayswater will be providing a series of free cloth nappy workshops for the community, keep an eye on our website and Facebook page for dates.
+We're hosting a series of free cloth nappy workshops for the community.
+Visit our Facebook and website for dates.